Skip to Content

 January 28, 2025 Aaron Orlowski, EWEB Communications

-The sub-freezing overnight low temperatures of the past week have led to the highest energy demand so far this winter as electric heaters across Eugene struggle to keep homes and businesses warm.
+The sub-freezing overnight low temperatures in January led to the highest energy demand so far this winter as electric heaters across Eugene struggle to keep homes and businesses warm.

-Demand for electricity in EWEB's service territory hit this winter’s the highest levels yet on Tuesday morning at 8 a.m., when overall demand hit 475 megawatts.
-Tuesday morning, low temperatures skimmed 20 degrees F in Eugene.
+Demand for electricity in EWEB's service territory hit this winter’s the highest levels yet on the morning of Tuesday, Jan.
+28 at 8 a.m., when overall demand hit 475 megawatts.
+That day, low temperatures skimmed 20 degrees F in Eugene.

-That level surpassed Monday’s peak demand of 469 megawatts, even though Mondays often bring higher demand as managers of commercial buildings reheat them after turning down thermostats over the weekend.
+That level surpassed the demand on Monday, Jan.
+27, when demand hit 469 megawatts, even though Mondays often bring higher demand as managers of commercial buildings reheat them after turning down thermostats over the weekend.

 Surging electricity demand during this cold snap is a powerful reminder that in the Pacific Northwest, when temperatures fall, demand for electricity rises.
 In EWEB’s service territory, winter electricity demand surpasses summer demand because roughly three-quarters of homes have electric heating, while air conditioning is less common.